unicarp/eda_utils/README.md

 # eda_utils
-This repo is created for students to help them streamline data analysts processes!
+This repo is created for students to help them streamline data analysis processes!